-So it's important to take this into consideration when planning that new kitchen installation that you might need to have your kitchen rewired.
-You might not need to have your electrics in you kitchen rewiring you may just want to move a few sockets or just add a double socket in the kitchen area, or add sockets for the new appliances.
+So it's important to take this into consideration when planning the kitchen electrical installation that you might need to have your kitchen rewired.
+You might not need to have your electrics in your kitchen rewiring you may just want to move a few sockets or just add a double socket in the kitchen area, or add sockets for the new appliances.

-You may be thinking what does a kitchen rewire cost, or whats the price for a kitchen rewire, click here to find out.
+You may be thinking about what does a kitchen rewire costs, or what's the price for a kitchen rewire.
 If you have had an electrician tell you that you need to upgrade your earthing or there is no earthing and it needs to be installed before he can install any electrics in your kitchen, click here to see what he is talking about.

 Kitchen lighting is as important as the lighting in your lounge or bedroom.
 It helps with mood and comfort in the kitchen – but there are also practical considerations.

 While you may eat at a dining table in the kitchen, for the most part you’ll be working – preparing meals, washing up, maybe even a spot of laundry.
 Kitchen lighting that’s effective in helping you work is key to making your time in the kitchen more enjoyable.

 To achieve the right lighting, plan correctly.
 Take into consideration how you utilise your kitchen,

 • Which parts are you likely to end up using most?